SC-Robotics-2021/SCR_2022-23/Telecom/TELECOM.md

+# Need to revise & format this page

 So just to give you an overview, we have 2 communication systems on the rover
 2.4 ghz for small data and long ranges, and 5 ghz for